du5t/spaceship/spaceship-schema.md

-general rule, terrestrial topology should not be privileged above galactic topology--every orbital's traffic should be replicated by every other orbital and spaceship if possible, regardless of stake, interest, or engagement with the content. in other words, discoverability and replication should be coupled, even if messages are private to each orbital.
+general rule, terrestrial topology should not be privileged above galactic topology--every orbital's traffic should be replicated by every other orbital and spaceship if possible, regardless of stake, interest, or engagement with the content. in other words, discoverability and replication are coupled, even if messages are private to (many or all) orbitals.

-saying that, discoverability should also be manageable. orbitals may be hyperlocal in some space; a spaceship should be able to travel from such orbitals to others without replicating orbital-local traffic, if the orbital's policy works that way.
+saying that, discoverability should also be manageable. orbitals may be hyperlocal in some space (e.g., a city orbital); a spaceship should be able to travel from such orbitals to others without committing to replicate all orbital-local traffic.

-examples of galaxies:

-- ssb networks
-- swarmlog rafts
-- twister blockchains
+galaxywide broadcasts are of course also possible, but unreliable at best. experiments in the centralised internet outside of cypherspace have shown them to be deeply problematic also.